10 best long-term investments in 2025

 2. Stock funds

-Overview: A stock fund contains a collection of stocks, often unified by a specific theme or categorization, such as American stocks or large stocks.
+Overview: A stock fund – either an ETF or a mutual fund – contains a collection of stocks, often unified by a specific theme or categorization, such as U.S. stocks or large stocks.
 The fund company charges a fee for this product, but it can be very low.

+Who are they good for?
+If you’re not quite up for spending the time and effort analyzing individual stocks, then a stock fund can be a great option.
 A stock fund is an excellent choice for an investor who wants to be more aggressive by using stocks but doesn’t have the time or desire to make investing a full-time hobby.

-But it can still move quite a bit in any given year, perhaps losing as much as 30 percent or even gaining 30 percent in some of its more extreme years.
+Risks: A stock fund is less risky than buying individual positions — and less work, too.
+But a stock fund can still move quite a bit in any given year, perhaps losing as much as 30% or even gaining 30% in more extreme years.

-If you buy a broadly diversified fund – such as an S&P 500 index fund or a Nasdaq-100 index fund – you’re going to get many high-growth stocks as well as many others.
+If you buy a broadly diversified fund — such as an S&P 500 index fund or a Nasdaq-100 index fund — you’re going to get many high-growth stocks as well as many others.
 But you’ll have a diversified and safer set of companies than if you own just a few individual stocks.
+By buying a stock fund, you’ll get the weighted average return of all the companies in the fund, so the fund will generally be less volatile than if you had held just a few stocks.

 3. Bond funds

-Overview: A bond fund – either as a mutual fund or bond ETF – contains many bonds from a variety of issuers.
-Bond funds are typically categorized by the type of bond in the fund – the bond’s duration, its riskiness, the issuer (corporate, municipality or federal government) and other factors.
+Overview: A bond fund — either a bond mutual fund or bond ETF — contains many bonds from a variety of issuers.
+Bond funds are typically categorized by the type of bond in the fund — the bond’s duration, its riskiness, the issuer (corporate, municipality or federal government) and other factors.

 When a company or government issues a bond, it agrees to pay the bond’s owner a set amount of interest annually.
 At the end of the bond’s term, the issuer repays the principal amount of the bond, and the bond is redeemed.

-They’re also good for individual investors who don’t have enough money to buy a single bond, which usually costs around $1,000, and bond ETFs can often be purchased for less than $100.
+Who are they good for?
+Bond funds are good for investors who want a diversified portfolio of bonds without having to analyze and buy individual bonds.
+They’re also good for individual investors who don’t have enough money to buy a single bond, which usually costs around $1,000.
+Bond ETFs can often be purchased for less than $100.

 Risks: While bonds can fluctuate, a bond fund will remain relatively stable, though it may move in response to movements in the prevailing interest rate.
+Bonds are considered safe relative to stocks, but not all issuers are the same.
+Government issuers, especially the federal government, are considered quite safe, while the riskiness of corporate issuers can range from slightly risky to much riskier.

 Rewards: A bond can be one of the safer investments, and bonds become even safer as part of a fund.
 Because a fund might own hundreds of bond types, across many different issuers, it diversifies its holdings and lessens the impact on the portfolio of any one bond defaulting.